Back to Articles

 from PIL import Image

-# Load processor and model
+# Load the 7B model

 processor = AutoProcessor.from_pretrained("openvla/openvla-7b", trust_remote_code=True)